Alexhuszagh/xcross/README.md

 # xcross

-Compact docker [images](https://hub.docker.com/r/ahuszagh/cross) and high-level scripts for plug-and-play C/C++ cross-compiling, inspired by [rust-embedded/cross](https://github.com/rust-embedded/cross). xcross supports both bare-metal and OS-based compilation, with a wide variety of architectures and C-runtimes supported. xcross is ideal for:
+"Zero setup" cross-compilation for a wide variety of architectures. xcross includes compact docker [images](https://hub.docker.com/r/ahuszagh/cross) and a build utility for minimal setup C/C++ cross-compiling, inspired by [rust-embedded/cross](https://github.com/rust-embedded/cross). xcross provides toolchains for a wide variety of architectures and C libraries, and targets both bare-metal and Linux-based systems, making it ideal for:

 - Testing cross-platform support in CI pipelines.
 - Building and deploying cross-compiled programs.